asuoshig/atividade-jackson/documentacao-requisitos/requisitos.md

 # Requisitos do Sistema
 1. Suporte a mútiplas APIs.
-2. Configurações centralizadas no 'config.jason'.
+2. Configurações centralizadas no 'config.json'.